golang/proposal/design/draft-workspace.md

 )
 ```

+Each directory listed (in this example `./tools` and `./mod`) refers to a single
+module: the module specified by the `go.mod` file in that directory.
+It does
+not refer to any other modules specified by `go.mod` files in subdirectories of
+that directory.

 The modules specified by `directory` directives in the `go.work` file are the
 _workspace modules_.
-The workpace modules will collectively be the main modules
+The workspace modules will collectively be the main modules
 when doing a build in workspace mode.
 These modules are always selected by MVS
 with the version `""`, and their `replace` and `exclude` directives are applied.